Are There Any Dangerous Animals in Iceland?

 Arctic Tern

 The only other animal that could possibly be classified as ‘a bit more than a mild annoyance’ is the Arctic Tern.
-They nest across Iceland and watching them swoop to their nests on cliffs is a popular activity.
+They nest across Iceland, and watching them swoop to their nests on cliffs is a popular activity.
 However, don’t walk too close during nesting season, as they are incredibly protective and will swoop, dive, scream, peck, and send droppings flying your way.
-You should be safe though, as the Tern is a protected species and you shouldn’t be approaching their colonies anyway.
+You should be safe, though, as the Tern is a protected species and you shouldn’t be approaching their colonies anyway.
 It’s always best to admire them from a safe distance.

 Polar Bear